 For your AC to perform at its best, you should aim to keep your home’s humidity levels between 30% and 50%.
 When the air holds too much moisture, your cooling system has a harder time removing heat efficiently.
 You can easily track your home’s humidity with an inexpensive device called a hygrometer.
 Keeping the humidity in this sweet spot not only helps your AC cool more effectively but also allows you to feel comfortable at a slightly higher thermostat setting, which can save you money on your energy bills.

-When to Call QRC HVAC for Professional Help
+When to Call for Professional HVAC Help in Columbia

 If you’ve tried all the simple fixes and your home still feels like a swamp, the humidity might be pointing to a bigger problem with your HVAC system.
 It’s time to call in a professional.
 Ignoring these signs can lead to more strain on your equipment, higher energy bills, and a home that’s just plain uncomfortable.
 At QRC, we can help you pinpoint the exact cause of the problem and find a lasting solution that fits your home and budget.
 Whether you need a targeted humidity control solution or a full system upgrade, getting expert advice is the best way to restore comfort and efficiency.